include-what-you-use/include-what-you-use/CONTRIBUTING.md

 The output can be a bit hard to read, but if a test fails, the reason why will be listed after the `ERROR:root:Test failed for xxx` line.

-You can select individual tests by listing their filename without extension as arguments
+You can select individual tests by listing them as arguments.
+Test names are derived from the file path and name, e.g. `tests/cxx/array.cc` will be named `cxx.test_array`.
+You can use `python run_iwyu_tests.py --list` to list all available test names.

-    python run_iwyu_tests.py array macro_location
+    python run_iwyu_tests.py cxx.test_array cxx.test_macro_location c.test_enum

 If you don't want to modify your `PATH` you can specify which IWYU executable to use for testing